MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 The setting for `omp_set_nested` will override the setting of the `OMP_NESTED` environment variable.

-When enabled, the environment variable can break an otherwise operational program because the number of threads increases exponentially when nesting parallel regions.
-For example a function that recurses 6 times with the number of OMP threads set to 4 requires 4,096 (4 to the power of 6) threads  In general, the performance of your application will degrade if the number of thread exceeds the number of processors.
-One exception to this would be I/O bound applications.
+Enabling the environment variable can break an otherwise operational program, because the number of threads increases exponentially when nesting parallel regions.
+For example, a function that recurses six times with the number of OMP threads set to 4 requires 4,096 (4 to the power of 6) threads.
+Except with I/O-bound applications, the performance of an application generally degrades if there are more threads than processors.

 Use [omp_get_nested](#omp-get-nested) to display the current setting of `omp_set_nested`.

-For more information, see [3.1.9 omp_set_nested Function](../../../parallel/openmp/3-1-9-omp-set-nested-function.md).
+For more information, see [3.1.9 omp_set_nested function](../../../parallel/openmp/3-1-9-omp-set-nested-function.md).

 ### Example